prasadtad/redis-poco/README.md

 If options aren't passed, it uses defaults.

+- namespace: The namespace used for the poco keys.
+The default is 'Poco'.
 - port: Port address for the redis instance.
 The default is 6379.
 - host: The hostname for the redis instance.
 The default is localhost.
-- namespace: The namespace used for the poco keys.
-The default is 'Poco'.
+- endpoint: Add the full endpoint for redis, an alternative to setting port and hostname.
+- client: Use to pass in your own client.
 - idAttribute: The id attribute of the object being stored.
 The default is 'id'.
 - itemKey: The key under which the actual object json is store.
 The default is 'Item'.
 - operatingSetsExpireSeconds: Temporary sets when filtering are expired after this interval.
 The default is 60.
-- client: Use to pass in your own client.
 - attributes: The attributes on which you are filtering.
 There are certain restrictions like they can only hold simple string, number or boolean or an array of strings.

 ### whenStore(poco)